THE COMMISSION OF THE EUROPEAN

 maritime mobile service as defined in Article 1.28 of the

-and it shall meet all the appropriate operational
+to a marine environment, meet all the operational

 This Decision is addressed to the